How Calcium In Coronary Arteries Can Predict Future Heart Health - UrduPoint

 According to one new study, having high levels of calcium in the coronary arteries could be responsible for detrimental changes to the structure of the heart

-Islamabad (UrduPoint / Pakistan Point News / Online - 24th June, 2019) According to one new study, having high levels of calcium in the coronary arteries could be responsible for detrimental changes to the structure of the heart."Heart disease is the leading cause of death for men and women," according to the Centers for Disease Control and Prevention (CDC).Being able to identify people at risk is therefore a crucial public health issue.One way to determine a person's risk of heart disease, stroke, or heart attack is by looking at their coronary artery calcium (CAC) levels.Calcium plays a number of roles in the body, including keeping bones healthy.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 28th June, 2019) According to one new study, having high levels of calcium in the coronary arteries could be responsible for detrimental changes to the structure of the heart.A new study investigates calcium and heart disease."Heart disease is the leading cause of death for men and women," according to the Centers for Disease Control and Prevention (CDC).Being able to identify people at risk is therefore a crucial public health issue.One way to determine a person's risk of heart disease, stroke, or heart attack is by looking at their coronary artery calcium (CAC) levels.Calcium plays a number of roles in the body, including keeping bones healthy.

 However, calcium present in coronary arteries can lead to the accumulation of plaque.Over time, this calcified substance can cause atherosclerosis, or a narrowing of the arteries.
 Atherosclerosis restricts blood flow and oxygen supply to vital organs, potentially resulting in a heart attack or stroke.High cholesterol levels can indicate that a person is at risk; but scientists can also test CAC levels directly.Using a CT scan to take numerous sectional pictures of the heart, doctors can see specks of CAC.

-However, in year 25, this had dropped to 72%.A number of factors were linked to a rise in CAC scores, including being older, being male, being black, smoking, having higher cholesterol levels, and having higher systolic blood pressure.Middle-aged people who had higher CAC scores also showed a 9% increase in left ventricular volume and a 12% increase in left ventricular mass.When the left ventricle changes in this way, the heart has to put more effort into pumping blood.
+However, in year 25, this had dropped to 72%.powered by Rubicon ProjectA number of factors were linked to a rise in CAC scores, including being older, being male, being black, smoking, having higher cholesterol levels, and having higher systolic blood pressure.Middle-aged people who had higher CAC scores also showed a 9% increase in left ventricular volume and a 12% increase in left ventricular mass.When the left ventricle changes in this way, the heart has to put more effort into pumping blood.